jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/challenges/challenge2.md

 ## Challenge 02 - Success criteria

-1. Plan and document the IP addressing for the Hub network.
-Customer will be leveraging at least Azure Firewall, Azure VPN Gateway, and Azure Bastion.
+1. Plan and document your IP addressing.
+Customer's preference is to start with a hub & spoke network topology with Azure Firewall, Azure VPN Gateway, and Azure Bastion,.
+Your deliverables should include multiple VNETs (hub, shared services) and should account for inter-region traffic.
 In your plan, clearly document subnet names, whether the use of NSGs and / or UDRs is allowed by Azure, and the minimum recommended subnet size.
 You must include references to online documentation to support your design decisions.
 You can either use the provided [template](./../docs/Azure%20Network%20Documentation%20Template.xlsx) or build your own.
-2. Document your design decisions related to AAD tenant, RBAC permissions, number of subscriptions, naming & tagging conventions, etc.
+2. Document your design decisions related to Entra ID tenant, RBAC permissions, number of subscriptions, naming & tagging conventions, etc.
 3. Document your deployment workflow.
 4. Successfully deploy the reference implementation using either the Azure Portal experience or the ALZ Bicep Accelerator.